Ian Whitcomb: Music and writing career

 At Bryanston, a public school in Dorset, England, Whitcomb began writing comic and other songs.
 He started a skiffle group in 1957 and then a rock and roll band in 1959.
 After leaving school, he worked at Harrods and then as an assistant at film studios.
 With his younger brother Robin on drums, he formed a band, The Ragtime Suwanee Six, that played at parties in the Surrey area and was managed by Denny Cordell, later to produce records by Procol Harum and Joe Cocker.
 Robin went on to play tambourine on Sonny & Cher's hit "I Got You Babe" (1965).

-Around 1963, while studying history at Trinity College, Dublin, Ian Whitcomb became a founding member and lead vocalist of Dublin's early rhythm and blues band, Bluesville.
+Around 1963, while studying history at Trinity College, Dublin, Whitcomb became a founding member and lead vocalist of Dublin's early rhythm and blues band, Bluesville.
 After some unreleased early recordings, Whitcomb travelled to Seattle, where he performed and was signed to record for Jerden Records.
 After returning to Dublin, he recorded "This Sporting Life", written by Brownie McGhee and previously recorded as a skiffle number by Chas McDevitt.
 Whitcomb's recording was then licensed to the Tower label, a subsidiary of Capitol Records, for release in the US.
 It reached number 100 for one week on the Billboard Hot 100.

-Their next record release, again credited as Ian Whitcomb & Bluesville, "You Turn Me On", was largely improvised at the end of a recording session in Dublin.
+Their next record release, again credited as Ian Whitcomb & Bluesville, "You Turn Me On", was a novelty song largely improvised at the end of a recording session in Dublin.
 Released as a single on the Tower label, it reached Billboard's number 8 spot in July 1965 – it was the first Irish-produced record to reach the US charts – but did not chart in Britain.
 During his summer vacation in 1965, Whitcomb went to America to appear on such television programs as Shindig, Hollywood A Go-Go and American Bandstand.
 Whitcomb played the Hollywood Bowl with The Beach Boys in 1965 and then toured with The Rolling Stones, The Kinks, and Sam the Sham and the Pharaohs.

-"N-E-R-V-O-U-S!", Whitcomb's next release, was recorded in Hollywood and reached No. 59 in Billboard and No. 47 in Cash Box.
+"N-E-R-V-O-U-S!", Whitcomb's next release, which was also a novelty song, was recorded in Hollywood and reached No. 59 in Billboard and No. 47 in Cash Box.
 He returned to Dublin for his history finals and received a BA degree.
-In 1966 he turned to early popular song: his version of a 1916 Al Jolson comedy number, "Where Did Robinson Crusoe Go with Friday on Saturday Night?" was a West Coast hit, reviving the ukulele before the emergence of Tiny Tim.
+In 1966 he turned to early popular song: His version of a 1916 Al Jolson comedy number, "Where Did Robinson Crusoe Go with Friday on Saturday Night?" was a West Coast hit, reviving the ukulele before the emergence of Tiny Tim.